IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

    auto sh_ptr = std::make_shared<int>(13)
    ptr = sh_ptr; // watches the managed object of sh_ptr

-Please remember that control block on a shared pointer object keeps track of the number of **shared and weak pointers**.
+Please remember that a control block on a shared pointer object keeps track of the number of **shared and weak pointers**.
 The object is removed when the shared counter hits zero, but the control block remains active until the weak counter reaches zero as well.

 Usage
 =====

-But why we would like to even use it?
+Why would we even use it? [[[it = smart pointer? should it say "Why would we even use a smart pointer"?]]]

-General use case is when you do want to refer to your object from multiple places - and do not want your object to be de-allocated until all these references are themselves gone.
+Generally, smart pointers are used[[[is this accurate?]]] when you do want to refer to your object from multiple places, and also do not want your object to be de-allocated until all these references are themselves gone.

-Sometimes an object has to store a way to access the shared_ptr's underlying object without increasing the reference count.
-Often, this problem occurs when shared_ptr objects have cyclic references.
+Sometimes, an object has to store a way to access[[[not clear on what "store a way to access" means.
+Can it be "...an object needs to access the shared_ptr's underlying object..."?]]] the shared_ptr's underlying object without increasing the reference count.
+Often, this problem[[[not sure what the "problem" is.
+Is it "increasing the reference count"?
+If it is, suggest making it clear in the first sentence that the action causes a problem and possibly why.
+Or just change "problem" to "issue."]]] occurs when shared_ptr objects have cyclic references.
 Let's see the example.

 .. code-block:: cpp